sifzerda/fmap/README.md

 - [ ] change the <link rel="icon" type="image/svg+xml" href="/vite.svg" /> inside index.html

+- [ ] there's a roy peter clark reference under conflict chapter -- look in original word doc to see what it is

+- [ ] FOOTNOTES: up to description

+- [ ] remove the blue footnotes sections out of each chapter

+- [ ] style the footnotes with black tooltip styling

+### LATER:
+- [ ] when page flexes in, the 'about' 'index' and 'also see' parts are pushed to the bottom of page. they need to be pushed to the top under the image banner.

+- [ ] figure out how to work out the subjects href list when page flexed narrow or on mobile phone.
+Can it be pushed  to center (otherwise remaining the same, clicking to open)

 Changes:

 - removed padding-top: 40px for div justify center (footer) /